 Storage and Reheating

-Keep them in an airtight container at room temperature for up to two days, or freeze them for longer storage.
-Reheat in a moderate oven for several minutes to restore much of their original softness.
+Allow dough balls to cool completely before storing.
+Keep in an airtight container for up to two days or freeze for longer storage.
+Reheat gently in the oven to restore texture.

 What Makes These Dough Balls Worth Making Again